ibm-cloud-docs/openwhisk/functions-cli.md

 Update an action or the app within an action.
 {: shortdec}

-When you update parameters for a package, action, or trigger you must specify all previously created parameters.
+When you update parameters for a package or action, you must specify all previously created parameters.
 Otherwise, the previously created parameters are removed.
 For packages, any services that were bound to the package are also removed, so after you update other parameters you must [bind services](/docs/openwhisk?topic=openwhisk-services) to your package again.
 {: important}

 ```